 CCM19 - Your Cookie Consent Tool

-With CCM19 you can implement the Cookie Consent DSGVO and TTDSG compliant and that for smaller sites as well as for large multinational corporate sites.
-CCM19 is scalable in every respect.
+With CCM19 you can realize Cookie Consent DSGVO and TTDSG compliant and that for smaller sites as well as for large multinational corporate sites.

-CCM19 sets standards in the clarity of communication, adaptability of the banner, clarity of the user interface and usability for marketing optimizations corresponded.
+CCM19 sets standards in the clarity of communication, customizability of the banner, clarity of the user interface and usability for marketing optimizations corresponded.

 CCM19 - high approval rates, high legal security, DSGVO and TTDSG compliant, friendly and German speaking support.